BrNi05/vscpa/README.md

 # Technical details and limitations

+- VSCPA does not support OSS Code, the open-source version of VS Code.
-- VSCPA assumes that the necessary softwares are installed on the host machine, such as C/C++ VSC extensions, GCC and Xcode Command Line Tools on macOS.
+- VSCPA assumes that the necessary softwares are installed on the host machine, such as C/C++ VSC extensions (by Microsoft), GCC, GDB and Xcode Command Line Tools on macOS.
 - When using system API calls (eg. from `<shlobj.h>` on Windows platform), you must manually include the corresponding header in the task arguments.
 - On the latter two platforms, VSCPA modifies `~/.bashrc` or `~/.zshrc` in order to modify PATH.
 - OS support: Windows 10 and 11, no compatibility limitation for Linux and macOS.